-HABOOK Group (HABOOK) was founded in 1999 by a team of elementary school teachers who are passionate about applying IT expertise into the development of learning and teaching-related software.
-Their dedication in the development and implementation of digitally integrated teaching solutions gave birth to "TEAM Model" - a brand of smart education systems incorporating innovative hardware, software and an AI engine called the Socrates System to resolve the pain points in remote teaching.
+HABOOK Group (HABOOK) was founded in 1999 by a team of elementary school teachers who are passionate about applying IT expertise to the development of learning and teaching-related software.
+Their dedication to the development and implementation of digitally integrated teaching solutions gave birth to the "TEAM Model" - a brand of smart education systems incorporating innovative hardware, software and an AI engine called the Sokrates System to resolve the pain points in remote teaching.

-Mu-Cheng Wu, Vice President of HABOOK, said thatthe greatest challenge associated with remote teaching in the old days was the absence of real teachers, and the distant teaching and lack of interaction all made it difficult for teachers to maintain order and keep track of learning progress.
-To resolve this issue, HABOOK provides each student with a feedback device that they can use to respond to and interact with teachers' questions in real-time, thereby produce immediate data on students' learning progress.
-This level of interaction enables teachers to tend to the needs of individual students and engage the class in live discussion, Q&A and coordinated learning.
+Mu-Cheng Wu, Vice President of HABOOK, said that the greatest challenge associated with remote teaching in the old days was the absence of real teachers, and the distance teaching and lack of interaction all made it difficult for teachers to maintain order and keep track of learning progress.
+To resolve this issue, HABOOK provides each student with a feedback device that they can use to respond to and interact with teachers' questions in real-time, thereby producing immediate data on students' learning progress.
+This level of interaction enables teachers to tend to the needs of individual students and engage the class in live discussion, Q&A, and coordinated learning.

-"Education in remote areas currently lacks three essential elements: resources, teachers and information," said Mu-Cheng Wu.
-"Due to budget constraint, schools in remote areas do not have the hardware or software needed to establish a smart classroom, whereas teachers are reluctant to work in remote locations due to inconvenience and students have limited access to outside information."
+"Education in remote areas currently lacks three essential elements: resources, teachers, and information," said Mu-Cheng Wu.
+"Due to budget constraints, schools in remote areas do not have the hardware or software needed to establish a smart classroom, whereas teachers are reluctant to work in remote locations due to inconvenience and students have limited access to outside information."
 TEAM Model Smarter Classroom presents a solution to this problem!
-Using the hardware and software supplied by HABOOK, teachers are able to teach remotely across schools, boundaries and countries to resolve all three challenges outlined above!
+Using the hardware and software supplied by HABOOK, teachers are able to teach remotely across schools, boundaries, and countries to resolve all three challenges outlined above!

 Closing the urban-rural education divide through Hope Program